-Senior Financial Mentoring: Invest In Yourself and Your Company
+Coaching for Senior Finance Leaders: Invest In Yourself and Your Company

-A global survey conducted by an international accounting organization revealed that 87 percent of respondents believe their organizations could benefit from mentoring their finance professionals.
+A global survey conducted by an international accounting organization revealed that 87 percent of respondents believe their organizations could benefit by providing coaching for their finance professionals.

 Included in this group is the most senior financial professional at these companies - from CFOs at larger firms to Controllers or Accounting Managers at smaller companies.

-If you are a finance professional and find yourself in any of the following situations, the right mentor will boost your performance and enhance your career opportunities.
+If you are a finance professional and find yourself in any of the following situations, the right coach will boost your performance and enhance your career opportunities.

 - New To The Role You’ve just been promoted within your company or you’re stepping up the ladder in a different one.
-An inexperienced senior financial officer is a prime candidate who would benefit from mentoring.
-Mentoring can help eliminate your blind spots and allow you to make the tough decisions with confidence.
+An inexperienced senior financial officer is a prime candidate who would benefit from coaching.
+Coaching can help eliminate your blind spots and allow you to make the tough decisions with confidence.

 - New To The Industry You already have experience under your belt as a senior financial officer, but you’ve joined a new industry.
 A kindred spirit with familiarity in your new environment can dramatically shorten your learning curve and rapidly increase your value to your employer.

-Are you still unsure if mentoring is the solution for you?
+Are you still unsure if coaching is the solution for you?
 Here are a few more thoughts to consider that might help in your decision-making process.

-As the role of the senior financial officer evolves and the dynamic world of business globalizes, the idea and scope of mentoring has broadened.
-Through its Insight series, the ACCA made the following observations on mentoring in its research paper, The Coaching and Mentoring Revolution – Is It Working?
+As the role of the senior financial officer evolves and the dynamic world of business globalizes, the idea and scope of coaching has broadened.
+Through its Insight series, the ACCA made the following observations on coaching in its research paper, The Coaching and Mentoring Revolution – Is It Working?

-- Assessment, guidance, advice and possibly instruction are key activities in the mentoring role.
+- Assessment, guidance, advice and possibly instruction are key activities in the coaching role.

-- Mentoring is about enhanced performance and must therefore be planned and monitored and tested for effectiveness.
+- Coaching is about enhanced performance and must therefore be planned and monitored and tested for effectiveness.

-- The mentor is a key resource for the finance professional who wants to learn from the best.
+- The coach is a key resource for the finance professional who wants to learn from the best.

-Be sure your choice is based on your priorities and objectives and that the individual is genuinely interested in being a mentor.
+Be sure your choice is based on your priorities and objectives and that the individual has the qualifications to coach.
 They should be trustworthy, have the right experience to complement your background, and challenge you to succeed.

 Not a member-scholar yet?
 Join our financial community here!